 Pick one a day for the next 19 days, and I can guarantee you that your Christmas will be brighter for you and all those around you!

 Becky is a popular FP4H speaker and currently serves as the National Managing Partner for the Barnabas Group.
 She uses her unique giftings and skills to fulfill her passion for discipleship and stewardship by serving the national network of TBG leaders and members who are impacting Kingdom advancing ministries. www.beckyturner.com

 How to Support First Place for Health

 I know many of you love this ministry and it has changed your life.
 This ministry matters and we would love to see it continue to grow and prosper for the Lord’s glory.
 Thank you for prayerfully considering First Place 4 Health in your year-end giving plans.

 It is easy to make a tax-deductible donation on our website here: Donate Here.
-If the Lord leads, we would love for you to partner with us in 2020 by making a one-time donation or a monthly gift of any amount.
+If the Lord leads, we would love for you to partner with us in the coming year by making a one-time donation or a monthly gift of any amount.
 We have a few friends who have faithfully supported our ministry each month, but we need more of you to join them.